Auto-generated Collections

 Built-in support for realtime updates using WebSockets and Pub/Sub.

-Builtin offline mode to allow your app to work seamlessly offline.
+Built-in offline mode to allow your app to work seamlessly offline.

 Easily restrict the tables exposed through the API with the `allowTables` function.